cedra-labs/move-contract-examples/fa-example/README.md

 - `mint`: Mints new tokens to a specified account (only callable by admin)
 - `transfer`: Transfers tokens between accounts
-- `balance`: View function to check an account's token balance

 ## License